dmbarbour/wikilon/docs/KPN_Effects.md

 ## Reactive

 Reactivity is not a built-in feature of KPNs, but can be supported indirectly by adding a simple time model to our KPNs.
-The simplest option, perhaps, is to rewrite every message type from `a` to `(Tick + a)` where a `Wait` indicates passage of time.
-A little extra logic upon read could handle the waits and forward to output channels.
+The simplest option, perhaps, is to modify every message type from `a` to `(Tick + a)` such that we can express waiting on a message until time advances on a pipeline.

-Hence, the fundamental KPN structure doesn't need to change.
+## Pushback

+Pushback is when sending a message causes a process to wait, in order to limit the number of pending messages.
+KPNs don't usually have pushback, but it's a useful constraint for limiting memory usage.
+It's easiest to explicitly model pushback via explicit acknowledgement channels, rather than adding them to the model directly.
+That is, after sending we await acknowledgement - but we can start with a few 'acks' already in the queue to represent bounded buffer channels.

 ## Dynamic